T

 Insider tips

-• Utilize Budapest's efficient public transport (metro, trams, buses); consider a travel pass.
+• Utilize Budapest's efficient public transport system (metro, trams, buses) with a travel pass.

 • Learn a few basic Hungarian phrases; while English is common in tourist areas, locals appreciate the effort.